 Clothing (particularly pyjamas) is a big one!

-It was at this time that an idea sparked in my heart & started me thinking about how I could help Max, other tweens / teens & their parents to overcome this problem.
+It was at this time that an idea sparked in my heart & started me thinking about how I could help Max, other tweens / teens & adults overcome this problem.
 So I began to call therapists & friends with children around the same age.
 I wasn’t alone… "Uncomfortable", 'Too many plastic & childish graphics", "cheap & hot material", "too expensive", was the feedback I got.